February 14th History, Trivia, and Fun Facts

 1903 – The United States Department of Commerce and Labor is established (it was later split into the Department of Commerce and the Department of Labor).

-1912 - Arizona was admitted at the 48th state of the United States.
+1912 – Arizona was admitted as the 48th state of the United States.

 1920 – The League of Women Voters was founded in Chicago.

-1921 - Birthday (fictional) Skeezix Wallett, character in Gasoline Alley comic strip
+1921 – Birthday (fictional) Skeezix Wallett, a character in Gasoline Alley comic strip

 1929 – Sir Alexander Fleming left a plate of staphylococcus bacteria uncovered, and noticed the mold had killed much of the bacteria.
 He identified the mold as penicillium notatum, and shortened the name to Penicillin.